-Gmail is no doubt one of the most popular Web-based email services today.
-One of the key factors that make Gmail so popular is its ease-of-use, which in turn is largely due to its user-friendly design and layout.
+Gmail is undoubtedly one of the most popular web-based email services today.
+One of the key factors that make Gmail so popular is its ease of use, which in turn is largely due to its user-friendly design and layout.

-While most of the features that Gmail offers are easily accessible, the ability to save an email (or entire thread) locally isn't easy to find.
-In this tutorial, we will discuss how you can access this feature.
+While most of Gmail's features are easily accessible, the ability to save an email (or an entire thread) locally is not easy to find.
+In this tutorial, we'll discuss how you can access this feature.

-I've tested the instructions in this tutorial on Gmail for Web.
+I tested the instructions in this tutorial using Gmail for Web.

 Save Gmail emails locally as a PDF file